 Finally all guests were treated to a light meal of cold pork, shrimp dip and kimchee (spiced cabbage), accompanied by ‘makkolli’ (raw or unstrained rice wine, white in colour), and are given a gift box of rice cakes to take home as a memento.
 A benefactor purchased this new Yeoncheon site for the Order, and fund-raising has covered construction and outfitting costs.
 This new property is twice the area of the previous Augustinian land, borders a main road, is equipped with water and electricity and is thirty minutes closer to Seoul and Incheon, requiring only a ninety-minute drive.

 Immediately after ground-breaking ceremony, construction of the Augustinian Priory (residence) began, and it was in use in May 2012.
 Further progress with the master plan has successfully taken place.
 The members of the Delegation have also endeavoured to foster an interest in the work and spirit of the Order among the lay people of the Korean Church with whom they come in contact through the formation of small groups of Secular Augustinians.
 These groups support the Order with their prayers and assist with their time and energies in many ways.

-On the occasion in 2015 of the thirtieth anniversary of Augustinian presence in Korea there were over twenty professed Augustinian members in the Delegation, all of whom were Korean-born except one Australian friar.
+In Korea there are over twenty professed Augustinian members in the Delegation, all of whom were Korean-born except for two Filipino friars and one Australian friar.

 For photographs of the Order of Saint Augustine in Korea, click hereLinkAugustinian website, Korea.
 Although written in Korea, it is woirth looking at recent "news" photographs of the Order in Korea.
 There are to be found in the second of the four columns, entitled News. http://www.osakorea.or.kr